Changes in circumstances

-Even if your child's needs haven't changed, it may be worth asking for their DLA claim to be looked at again once they turn three years of age.
+Even if your child’s needs haven’t changed, it may be worth asking for their DLA or Child Disability Payment claim to be looked at again once they turn three years of age.
 This is because they can start to qualify for the higher rate of the mobility component from that age.

-Sometimes the DLA Unit will write to you when your child is turning three, inviting you to complete a form about their mobility needs, but this doesn't always happen.
-There is nothing to stop you contacting the DLA Unit to ask that they have another look at the DLA award and whether they now qualify for the mobility component.
+Sometimes the DLA Unitor Social Security Scotland will write to you when your child is turning three, inviting you to complete a form about their mobility needs, but this doesn’t always happen.
+There is nothing to stop you contacting the DLA Unit/Social Security Scotland to ask that they have another look at the award and whether they now qualify for the mobility component.
 Before doing this it is a good idea to discuss their needs with an adviser to make sure that they have a realistic prospect of qualifying for the mobility component.

 If your child does not qualify for the higher rate of the mobility component, they may instead become eligible for the lower rate from the age of five.
-If your child turns five and is not on the mobility component, seek advice about whether you should ask for their DLA award to be reconsidered.
+If your child turns five and is not on the mobility component, seek advice about whether you should ask for their DLA/Child Disability Payment award to be reconsidered.

-If you have an existing award of DLA or PIP and you ask for it to be looked at again, this can result in an award increasing, staying the same or reducing.
-Because of the risk of benefit being reduced, it is always best to first discuss your child's case with an adviser before deciding whether to ask for a supersession.
+If you have an existing award of DLA, PIP, Child Disability Payment or Adult Disability Payment, and you ask for it to be looked at again, this can result in an award increasing, staying the same or reducing.
+Because of the risk of benefit being reduced, it is always best to first discuss your child’s case with an adviser before deciding whether to ask for a supersession.
 You may be able to get help from a Citizens Advice, or local welfare rights service.
 You can search for local benefits advisers by using the Turn2Us find an adviser tool.

-If your child's need for care or for help with getting around reduces, this may mean that the rate of DLA or PIP they get should drop.
-You are expected to keep the office paying you DLA or PIP informed about any changes in your child's care or mobility needs.
+If your child’s need for care or for help with getting around reduces, this may mean that the rate of DLA, PIP, Child Disability Payment or Adult Disability Payment that they get should drop.
+You are expected to keep the office paying you a disability benefit informed about any changes in your child’s care or mobility needs.